(PHOTO: Source, www.michaelmauboussin.com)

 One way to assess our rationality is through a test of calibration.
 Think of a weather forecaster.
 If it actually rains 70 percent of the time on the days she predicts a 70 percent chance of rain, she is well calibrated.
 She is poorly calibrated, on the other hand, if it only rains on 30 percent of those days.

 Mauboussin and Callahan conducted this classic calibration test, which you can take too, with 1,985 participants.
 The test requires that you answer a series of questions, then state how confident you are that your answer is correct.
 That is, if you are unsure whether your answer is correct you would select 50% confident.
 If you are certain that your answer is correct, you would select 100%, and anywhere in between.
+There are also a number of stock market research services in Australia you can use.

 Here’s what they found: